thejamesgore/python-firebase-app/README.md

 # Python Firebase App

-Creating a template that people can use as a base starter app which has most of the base functionality available with firebase.
+Creating a template that people can use as a base starter app utilises the functionality available with firebase.

 Authentication via email and password
 File storage with read / write access